 Renée La Schiazza joined the Great American Songbook Foundation in February 2018.
-Though a new staff member, she was no stranger to the Great American Songbook Foundation, as she was a 2012 Songbook Academy Alum and interned for the organization in 2013.
+She was no stranger to the Great American Songbook Foundation, as she was a 2012 Songbook Academy Alum and interned for the organization in 2013.
 Renée holds a B.F.A. in Music Theatre and a B.A. in Arts Administration from Elon University.
 She is an accomplished performing artist with experience as a professional actress, associate director/music director and choreographer at regional theaters and performance venues throughout the country.
 Prior to joining the Songbook Foundation staff, Renée worked at Flat Rock Playhouse, the State Theatre of North Carolina, in Marketing and Development.

 Chelsea Reynowsky joined the Great American Songbook Foundation in 2020 as the organization's Program Coordinator.
-After earning her M.M. in Voice Performance (2015) from the Chicago College of Performing Arts, Chelsea relocated to Indianapolis and shifted her focus to humanities and research.
-Prior to her work with The Great American Songbook Foundation, she served in administration at Opportunities for Positive Growth, Inc. and was involved with Butler's Music First! program.
-Since returning to her native city, Chelsea has created a presence in the Indianapolis music community―lending her talents to sacred music, benefit concerts, and recording sessions with Aire Born Studios.
+After earning her M.M. in Voice Performance (2015) from the Chicago College of Performing Arts, Chelsea relocated to Indianapolis and shifted her focus to nonprofit organizations.
+Prior to her work with The Great American Songbook Foundation, she served in Butler's Music First! program―a study on how personalized music affects sundowning symptoms for older adults living with Alzheimer's.
+Ms. Reynowsky has created a presence in the Indianapolis music community―lending her talents to sacred music, benefit concerts, and recording sessions with Aire Born Studios.